datacarpentry/semester-biology/materials/state-in-IDEs.md

+---
+layout: page
+element: notes
-# State in Integrated Development Environments
+title: State in Integrated Development Environments
+---

 In most integrated development environments (including Canopy) you can run code in three different ways: